When looking for providers that do the real estate lead generation for you, you might come across the software solution called “Offrs.”

 1) Offrs vs. SmartZip

-Why probably the same?
+Why is it probably the same?

 Because SmartZip is part of the same company called Constellation Real Estate Group as Offrs.

-So it would make economic sense to use the same resources.
+It would make economic sense to use the same resources.

 But on the other hand, they compete against themselves with two similar products (Offrs vs. SmartZip).
 In a weird sense, this would be at least consistent.